MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-client-monitoring-using-aem.md

 The error reports forwarded from your organization to Microsoft are combined with reports from other organizations and individual customers to help Microsoft solve issues and improve the Microsoft products and features that customers use most often.
 For more information about the Microsoft Error Reporting service, see [the privacy statement for Microsoft Error Reporting Service page](https://privacy.microsoft.com/microsoft-error-reporting-privacy-statement).

-**Prerequisites**

-Before you configure error reporting settings, ensure the management server has access to the Internet to participate in the program.
+The management server must have access to the Internet to participate in the program.

 To configure error reporting settings, follow these steps: